holy-himalaya-eco-trek-logo

 4 hours drive

-We will be going to Chitwan, where there is ample choice of lodges at Sauraha-the touristy hub-or at western Chitwan, which is relatively less explored but rich in birds and mammals, not to mention the Gangetic Dolphin.
+We will be going to Chitwan, where there is ample choice of lodges at Sauraha—the tourist hub—or at western Chitwan, which is relatively less explored but rich in birds and mammals, not to mention the Gangetic Dolphin.
 We will plan birding or village tours depending upon arrival and time.
 By road, it's a bone-shaking ride, although flying gets one there in quicker time.
 After lunch, we visit Jatayu Restaurant, a must-visit spot to learn about vultures and observe seven vulture species.
 Around the village, we expect to spot 63 forest species, totaling at least 70 bird species.

 8